British Vacuum Council

 The British Vacuum Council (BVC) is the link between scientists and engineers within the UK and the International Union for Vacuum Science, Technique and Applications (IUVSTA).

 The Council supports education activities that develop the understanding of vacuum science, technology and its applications.
-It is strongly engaged in co-ordinating, sponsoring and promoting conferences, meetings, seminars and courses in these fields.
+It is strongly engaged in coordinating, sponsoring and promoting conferences, meetings, seminars and courses in these fields.

 The Council encourages professional excellence by awarding two prizes each year for outstanding work.

 About

 The British Vacuum Council is a registered charity which represents internationally the interests of scientists and engineers who are members of professional and learned societies in fields related to vacuum.
 These societies can become members of the Council and are known as "institutional members".
-Currently, there are two members: the Institute of Physics and the UK Surface Analysis Forum, UKSAF.
+Currently, there are two members: the Institute of Physics and the UK Surface Analysis Forum.

 The Members of the Council comprise Officers who are elected at the Annual Meeting of the Council and two representatives of each institutional member.

 The BVC nominates a Councillor and an Alternate Councillor to represent Great Britain on the International Union for Vacuum Science, Technique and Applications for each of its Triennia.
 It also nominates representatives to each Divisional College of IUVSTA.
 The Councillor, Alternate and Divisional Representatives are non-voting members of Council.

 The Council has no individual members or corporate members.